Home > Resources > Recover deleted photos on iPad

 • Select Summary from the left side and scroll down to Backups part.

-• Click This Computer > Restore Backup.
+• Check This Computer and click Restore Backup.

-• Click Restore.
+• Click Restore to start.

 Download Now!